Hurricane Preparedness

 In Miami-Dade County, FRIEND (Miami-Dade's Long-Term Recovery Group) offers assistance through their website at: https://friendrecovery.org

-In Broward County, the LTRC (Long-Term Recovery Coalition) of Broward County offers assistance though their website at: http://ltrcbroward.org/index.html
+In Broward County, the LTRC (Long-Term Recovery Coalition) of Broward County offers assistance through their website at: http://ltrcbroward.org/index.html

 Make an impact today!